Sweet and Savoury Pursuits

 ↓ Jump to Recipe

-These spiced walnuts are tossed in a sweet and spicy glaze and then perfectly roasted until golden brown.
-Ready in less than 30 minutes, you'll find these Maple Spiced Walnuts are quick and easy to make and are sure to become a favourite!
+These Maple Spiced Walnuts are coated in a sweet and spicy glaze and then perfectly roasted until golden brown.
+Ready in less than 30 minutes, you'll find these spiced walnuts are quick and easy to make and are sure to become a favorite!

-They make a great gluten-free snack food and are perfect for serving at game nights and sophisticated enough for cocktail evenings.
-They're delicious as a salad topping, and would also make excellent holiday host or hostess gifts.
+These nuts make a great snack food and are perfect for game nights, yet sophisticated enough for cocktail evenings.
+They're delicious as a salad topping and also make a great gift for the holidays, simply place them in a glass jar with a pretty bow to create a lovely host or hostess gift.

 Jump to: